Building Cardinal without MOOSE's conda Environment

 mpiexec -np <n> cardinal-opt -i input.i --n-threads=<s>

-This command assumes that cardinal-opt is located on your PATH; otherwise, you need to provide the full path to cardinal-opt in the above command.
+This command assumes that cardinal-opt is located on your PATH; otherwise, you need to provide the full path to cardinal-opt in the above command or add the cardinal folder to your path.
 Note that while MOOSE and OpenMC use hybrid parallelism with both MPI and OpenMP, NekRS does not use shared memory parallelism.

 schooltip:Command line options